permitio/permit-nuxt-example/README.md

-# Food Delivery Ecosystem with ABAC, ReBAC, and Permit.io
+# Food Delivery Ecosystem with RBAC, ABAC, ReBAC, Multitenancy, and Permit.io

 This repository contains a Nuxt.js project that demonstrates how to implement Vue/Nuxt permissions in a food delivery ecosystem.
 The project leverages [Permit.io](http://permit.io/) for managing and syncing users and enforcing example RBAC, ABAC, and ReBAC policies.